 “Boo Hag is voodoo inspired rock ‘n’ roll with dark undertones, mixed with psychedelia and an emphasis on the sinister.
-Boo Hag formed in 2015 and is based in Columbia, South Carolina.
-The band has recorded three albums and two 7 inch records.
+Boo Hag formed in 2015 in Columbia, South Carolina.
+The band now splits their time between Columbia and Athens, Georgia.
 Boo Hag is singer/song writer/guitarist Saul Seibert and drummer Scotty Tempo.”

 "Clattering drums, grimy growling guitars and more Southern-gothic kudzu-festooned atmosphere than you can slice with a machete." - Queen City Nerve

 "The band seems looser and more patient than its ever been, allowing songs space and sprawl that seems more like a meditative exploration of the Boo Hag dynamic..." - Free Times

 "Unlike previous albums, which were straight-to-the-point swamp-rock albums, this one is much more dynamic.
 The band keeps it quiet and tense for parts of the album, letting the big moments really explode in a black-magic-inspired flury." - Charleston City Paper

 "Both the new incarnation of the band and the recording work of Jay Matheson have pushed the limits of what a South Carolina rock record can be." - SC Music Guide